50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS preprocessors, such as Sass and Less, are tools that extend the capabilities of CSS by adding features like variables, mixins, nesting, and functions.
-CSS postprocessors, on the other hand, are tools that optimize or transform CSS code after it has been written, such as autoprefixer, which adds vendor prefixes automatically.
+Conversely, CSS postprocessors are programs that alter or optimize CSS code after it has been written.
+One example is autoprefixer, which automatically adds vendor prefixes.
+Preprocessors simplify the development process by enabling more efficient and organized coding practices, while postprocessors enhance the final CSS output for better cross-browser compatibility and performance.

 60. Explain the concept of CSS counters and how they can be used to generate content.